Leigh Brooklyn Biography

 In 2019 Brooklyn understudied nationally acclaimed figurative sculptor, David Demming, where she learned techniques for creating large scale sculptures out of oil-based clay to be cast in bronze.
 That same year Brooklyn began taking welding courses for use in her sculptural work.

-Brookly has won a variety of awards for her art since 2004.
-She recently was a semi-finalist for Figurtivas 2019 at the MEAM in Barcelona, Spain.
+Brooklyn won a variety of awards for her art since 2004.
+She recently won the SPACES People's Choice award, received Honorable Mention in Ohio Art League’s Spring Juried Show, was a semi-finalist for Figurtivas 2019 at the MEAM in Barcelona, Spain, just to name a few.
 Her work has been displayed in galleries and museums all over the country including the Makeshift Museum in Los Angeles, the Cleveland Institute of Art, the U.S. Capitol Building and Corcoran Gallery in Washington D.C., The Alliance and Lichtundfire Galleries in New York, and the Diane von Furstenberg Studio.
 She currently resides in her hometown of Cleveland where she is represented by District Gallery and plans to further expand her artistic and humanitarian endeavors in the local, national, and international community.